Yup. We failed. The long and the short of it is that we simply ran out of time. End of story. Well almost…

 The view towards the col from the crest of the first slope.
 The second slope that leads to the col is much steeper than it looks.

 Looking back at our approach route along the North York Creek trail.
 Mount McLaren is on the left and Mount Coulthard is partially visible on the right.
 Bluff Mountain, Willoughby Ridge, and Turtle Mountain are visible in the distance.

 The small bowl located between the first and second slopes was a brief, but welcome break.
 I seriously considered laying down on the snow just to cool off.

 Graham trudges up the slope towards the col while a herd of goats mock us from the pinnacles.

 Standing on the col and looking directly at the section we chose not to scramble.
 We avoided this by descending to the right where we unfortunately went too far.
 Next time I think I will try this head on.

-The view to the SW from the col. Mount Ptolemy is the tall peak on the distant left and Peak 3 of the North Ridge of Ptolemy is in the centre.
+The view to the SW from the col. Mount Ptolemy is the tall peak on the distant left and Peak 3 (“Pharaoh’s Peak) of the Northwest Ridge of Ptolemy is in the centre.